This independent study has been developed for nurses to better understand the new laws and rules relative to medication aides.

 Of equal importance, the nurse must clearly identify how the aide is to respond to the unexpected or to the abnormal, in other words, what to report to the nurse.
 The curriculum content required by the Board in the medication aide training program includes four hours on communication and interpersonal skills and four hours on circumstances for reporting to the licensed nurse.
 Nonetheless, it is the delegating nurse who must clearly set forth his/her expectations in this regard, taking into consideration the residents actually being cared for on any given day and any other variables that may be involved.

-In a nursing home setting a nurse must provide on-site supervision of an MA-C. In a residential care facility, supervision may be provided by a nurse who is not on site BUT who is immediately and continuously available through some form of telecommunication.
+In a nursing home setting a nurse must provide on-site supervision of a CMA.
+In a residential care facility, supervision may be provided by a nurse who is not on site BUT who is immediately and continuously available through some form of telecommunication.

 Delegation of as-needed or PRN medications